RobinSmits/GPT-3.5-FineTuning/README.md

 In the notebook 'Open_LLM_Training_And_Validation.ipynb' the Open LLM models are quantized to 4-bits and fine-tuned with a QLoRA setup to minimize the GPU memory footprint.

+The LoraConfig is set with a rank of 64 and alpha of 16.

-After training the PolyLM 1.7B model achieves an accuracy on the validation set of 82.7% while the OpenLLaMA 7B V2 model even achieves 89.1%.
+After training the PolyLM 1.7B model achieves an accuracy on the validation set of 84.4% while the OpenLLaMA 7B V2 model even achieves 89.5%.

+I did multiple training runs and on various occassions both models scored up to 0.5% higher or lower compared with the above mentioned value.

 ## GPT-3.5 fine-tuning and validation